Nusach (Jewish custom): Nusach Ari

 Nusach Ari refers to, in a general sense, any prayer rite following the settings of the Arizal in the 16th century.
 Many Chabad Hasidim refer to their variant of Nusach Sefard as "Nusach Ari".
 However, Chabad siddurim invariably note that they are "based on the Ari rite" (על פי נוסח האר"י), a description which appears in many other Sephardic and Hasidic siddurim.
+The main philosophy that is the basis for Nusach Ari is the idea of "Shaar HaKollel" (שער הכלל), which means the "all inclusive gate."
+This idea is described by Rabbi DovBer, the Maggid of Mezeritch, who was Rabbi Shneur Zalman of Liadi's teacher.
+He taught that there are thirteen gates in heaven that correspond to the thirteen gates in the temple gate, through which each Jew's prayer can ascend and reach God.
+Twelve of those gates for each of the tribes, and each of the twelve Nuschaot that Jews use, and one "Shaar HaKollel", through which any Jew who didn't know his tribe or nusach could enter the temple courtyard or have his prayer ascend to heaven.
+This idea is central to Chabad in particular, which endeavors to bring traditional Judaism to all Jews.
+Shaar HaKollel, and Nusach Ari both let Chabad bring prayer to Jews without any problems of tradition or nusach, as any Jew who prays with this nusach has no problem getting their prayer to heaven.

 Sephardi and Mizrachi nuschaot

 There is not one generally recognized uniform nusach for Sephardi and Mizrahi Jews.
 Instead, Sephardim and Mizrahim follow several slightly different but closely related nuschaot.

 The nearest approach to a standard text is the siddurim printed in Livorno from the 1840s until the early 20th century.
 These (and later versions printed in Vienna) were widely used throughout the Sephardic and Mizrahi world.
 Another popular variant was the text known as Nusach ha-Hida, named after Chaim Yosef David Azulai.
 Both these versions were particularly influential in Greece, Iran, Turkey, and North Africa.
 However, most communities also had unwritten customs which they would observe, rather than following the printed siddurim exactly: from the printed materials, it is easy to get the impression that usage in the Ottoman Empire around 1900 was more uniform than it really was.